 - If you are a new gardener, edit yourself.
 Pick a handful of favorites and learn the process in your first year, adding more favorites in subsequent years.

 - Know your location.
 Will the plants live in full sun (six to eight hours of light) or partial shade (three to six hours of light)?
-Most vegetables thrive in full sun, although tender greens like spinach like partial shade.
+Most vegetables thrive in full sun, although tender greens like spinach prefer partial shade.

 - Some seeds need extra help before planting.
 For example, nasturtium seeds need a nick and an overnight soak.
 Beet seeds need to be packed in the soil.
 Knowing these tricks puts you on the path to garden success.